 rooms on the first floor to the Refectory.
 The main entrance to the library was by climbing the day stairs, then through the

 dormitory.
 Two squints look towards different chapels: probably from the prior’s camera towards his private chapel and

-secondly towards the holy wells and the chapel of St Lawrence.
+secondly towards the holy wells and the chapel of St Laurence.
 There is little archaeological comment on the two sacred

 springs that stand above the south bank of the River Stiffkey within the Priory grounds and some 200ft from the original

 Holy House.
 Their healing waters were said to cure stomach complaints according to a Book of Hours belonging to the last

 Priors.
 Geologically there must be a strata or band of rock from which water emerges readily.
 A recent academic book on

 the history of East-Anglian monasteries c.650-1200 suggests the existence of an early community in the vicinity.

 some evidence that chapels dedicated to St Laurence in the later C12th may formerly have been consecrated to Edmund,